 Roger Findlay was actually the catalyst for this article.
 He gave me a voucher for the CWA Gift Shop as a present during his recent holiday in Tasmania, and suggested I write an article to publish on the website.
-Given the CWA ladies are about to celebrate their 70th birthday (October 10th to be exact), it seemed like another one of his very good ideas.
+Given the CWA ladies are about to celebrate their 70th birthday (October 10) it seemed like another one of his very good ideas.

 Manager CWA Gift Shop: Johanna Warren

 The first CWA Gift Shop in Hobart opened in 1942 in rented rooms in Murray St. That was followed by a move to Mather’s Lane in 1949.
 Previously the site had been a butcher shop and a hotel, and in 1951 the building was purchased.
 The shop was established so members could sell their goods to help them through tough times.